Label: Rexius Records

 Post-bubblegum trap with an extra layer

-Bobby Blaque, born Andrés Camillo, was adopted from his homeland of Colombia at the age of three, and raised as Karl Lindholm in Luleå, Sweden.
-Experiencing the identity crisis that a lot of trans-racially adopted children do, Andrés left Luleå shortly after high-school, heading straight for Stockholm.
+Bobby Blaque was adopted from his homeland of Colombia at the age of three and raised in Luleå, Sweden.
+Experiencing the identity crisis that a lot of trans-racially adopted children do, he left Luleå shortly after high-school, heading straight for Stockholm.
 After years of trying to discover who he is, he found himself in a position he didn’t like.
 On a whim based on recommendations from a friend, he moved to Gothenburg and eventually started to dabble with music as a form of expression.

 The experiment of combining the two turned out to be a massive success, with Thirty Rack$ quickly becoming the fastest growing song in Rexius Records History, reaching the 1,000,000 mark in a record breaking 73 days.
-With a ton of new music in the works, and way over 200,000 anxious fans — Bobby Blaque seems to be an unstoppable force.
+With an album in the works, and way over 200,000 anxious fans — Bobby Blaque seems to be an unstoppable force.